-Christmas is a week away and if you're anything like us that means you're just getting started with your holiday shopping.
+Christmas is just two weeks away and if you're anything like us that means you're just getting started with your holiday shopping.

 It can be tough finding something for that poker player on your list so we've put together a handy guide.
 These are items that a poker player will actually use, unlike that sweater with a royal flush on it I got from my grandmother last year.